 Marital Status: Single

-Occupation: Superhero, adventurer, student, former student counselor, actress, street performer, thief, ex-mutant clinic assistant, former X-Corporation employee
+Occupation: Superhero, adoptive mother, adventurer, student, former student counselor, actress, street performer, thief, ex-mutant clinic assistant, former X-Corporation employee

 Education: Various courses at the Xavier Institute, the Massachusetts Academy, Payton-Noble High School, and Beverly Hills Prep School